team-dev-docs/spriteai-dev-docs/docs/Refactor Test For August/Remove Background Color from Images.md

 async function processImage() {
   try {
     await sprite.removeBackgroundColor(
-      'input/image.png',
-      'output/transparent_image.png',
+      'input-image.png',
+      'output-image.png',
       '#FFFFFF',
       10
     )
+    console.log('Background removed successfully!')
-    console.log('Background removal completed successfully') } catch (error) {
+  } catch (error) {
-    console.error('Error removing background:', error) }
+    console.error('Error processing image:', error)
   }
+}

 processImage()
 ```

-This example removes white backgrounds from 'input/image.png', saves the result to 'output/transparent_image.png', and uses a color threshold of 10 for more flexible color matching.
+This function uses the Jimp library to read the input image, scan through each pixel, and make the specified color transparent based on the given threshold.
+The resulting image is then saved to the specified output path.

-The function works by scanning each pixel of the image, comparing it to the target color, and making matching pixels transparent based on the specified threshold.
-This allows for slight variations in the background color to be removed as well.
+The `colorThreshold` parameter allows you to adjust the sensitivity of the color matching.
+A higher threshold will remove colors that are similar to the target color, which can be useful for images with slight color variations in the background.

+Note that this function is asynchronous and returns a Promise, so you should use `await` or `.then()` when calling it.